zaf/agi/Readme.md

 	import "github.com/zaf/agi"

-Package agi implements the Aterisk Gateway Interface.
+Package agi implements the Asterisk Gateway Interface.
 All methods return the AGI Protocol error on failure and on success the AGI result is stored in Res slice, an element of struct Session.
 1st slice element holds the numeric result, 2nd element the rest of the results if there are any.